rolling-scopes-school/tasks/react/modules/graphiql.md

 - [ ] Absence of linting **-150 points**
 - [ ] Absence of prettier **-100 points**
 - [ ] Absence of husky git hooks **-100 points**
-- [ ] The administration reserves the right to apply penalties for the use of incorrect repository or branch names.
+- [ ] The administration reserves the right to apply penalties for the use of incorrect repository or branch names